Bowlesy666/Tribute-Page-PP1/README.md

 * As a user, I want the tribute page to be informative and engaging, so that I can feel like I am learning something new and interesting about Steve Jobs and his impact on the world of technology.

+* As a user, I want an informative and aesthetically pleasing site I can keep returning to and use as a reference for Steve Jobs achievements.

 ___

 ## Design

+WireFrames:

+Colour Scheme:

+Typography:

+Imagery:

 ___